Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1838 in Windsor Berkshire William Woodbridge marries Amelia Jones

 George and Sarah appear on the 1841 Census as living in Cookham High Street.
 George's occupation is listed as a carpenter.
-Living with them are their children, carpenter apprentice Henry, Mary, Stephen, Elizabeth, Emma, the ill fated Edmund and three month old Louisa.
+Living with them are their children, carpenter apprentice Henry, Mary, Stephen, Elizabeth, Emma, the ill-fated Edmund, and three-month-old Louisa.

-George and Sarah's eldest child, carpenter William and Amelia are living a few doors away from George and Sarah in Cookham High Street with their children, 2 year old Sarah and 3 month old Amelia.
+George and Sarah's eldest child, carpenter William and Amelia are living a few doors away from George and Sarah in Cookham High Street with their children, 2-year-old Sarah, and 3-month-old Amelia.

 In 1848 Stephen Woodbridge married Harriet Miles in Cookham Berkshire.
 In the same years Mary Ann Woodbridge marries Thomas Mellett.
 A year later in 1849 their first child Fanny Mellett is born